V714/Spider-RPi-DarkPaw/README.md

 # Spider-RPi-DarkPaw

-My software for robot Adeept DarkPaw due to weak orginal software in my opinion.
+My software for Adeept® DarkPaw Bionic Quadruped Spider Robot Kit due to defective orginal software in my opinion.
+Not ready, just started building it :)